 To keep the luggage current and to prevent counterfeiting the material and designs would change annually, and to the specifications of the clients.
 This constant evolution and adaptability was key to Louis Vuitton's success.
 The company became experts at adapting to changes in style and vogue materials, and used that expertise to remain relevant when the world underwent dramatic changes in transportation.
 Vuitton quickly adapted and perfected construction of luggage for sea, rail, automobile and sky travel, giving the company the edge over all of the competition.

+Innovation plays an essential role in Vuitton's growth.
+Without the constant innovation in design, the company wouldn't have succeded.
 In 1890, Louis' son Georges invented the first tumbler lock to be put on luggage- thus preventing theft.
 It was the only luggage that offered built-in security for the traveller.

 Since its inception there has been huge numbers of counterfeit Louis Vuitton products on the market.
 As the success of Louis Vuitton boomed in the 1960's and 70's the cheaply made counterfeits coming out of Asia gained popularity, and began to really effect the value and prestige of the Louis Vuitton brand.
 "With the company's success and reputation for luxury came a vast wave of counterfeit Louis Vuitton products.
 One year before his death in 1970, Gaston Vuitton (the grandson) decided to take action against the counterfeiters by opening a store in Tokyo; by offering the real Vuitton product in the Asian market, he hoped to better inform customers and discourage the purchase and manufacture of imitations.
 The company also undertook a successful advertising campaign to battle the increase in counterfeiting."*2.
 Attempting to fight counterfeiter's seemed to be an unending battle.
 So,"The company allocated two percent of annual sales revenue to the unending battle against counterfeiters"*3.
 And then Vuitton began in a new direction, "Under Racamier [chairman], Louis Vuitton began to acquire companies with a reputation for high quality, purchasing interests in the couturier Givenchy and the champagne house Veuve Cliquot.
 Louis Vuitton's takeover philosophy was personal, courteous, and discreet, rather than systematically aggressive."*4